 1971: A week after its release in the US, “It Don’t Come Easy” by Ringo Starr was released in the UK.

-1972: Deep Purple scored their second UK #1 album with their sixth studio LP, Machine Head.
-The album reached #7 in the US in August and remained on the Billboard chart for 118 weeks.
+1972: Deep Purple scored their second UK #1 album with their sixth studio album, Machine Head.
+The LP reached #7 in the US in August and remained on the Billboard chart for 118 weeks.

 1972: Electric Light Orchestra played their first live show at the Greyhound Pub in Croydon, Surrey, England.
 The group’s original line-up didn’t last, with the departure of cellist Andy Craig during the recording of the band’s second LP, closely followed by co-founder Roy Wood, who took with him keyboardist Bill Hunt and cellist Hugh McDowell to form Wizzard.